Mariam Dagga, AP freelance journalist in Gaza, was killed by an Israeli strike

 “Every place is dangerous, is hit by airstrikes ...
 In every home there is a story.
 In every home there is a detainee.
 In every home there is suffering.”

 Born in Khan Younis, Dagga studied journalism and graduated from the Al-Aqsa University in Gaza.
-She began working as a journalist in 2015.
+She began working as a journalist in 2015, and was among the few women visual journalists covering the war in Gaza.

 She is survived by a 13-year-old son who moved at the start of the war to the United Arab Emirates to live with his father.